alyabolowich/electricityScale/README.md

 # electricityScale

-Create an interactive website to highlight the orders of magnitude between different sources of electricity
+Created an interactive website to highlight the orders of magnitude between different sources of electricity.
+Programmed in Javascript using the d3.js library.